 Make PR measurable:

 Another way to increase your ROI on PR is to ensure that your PR activities are measurable.
 Believe it or not, you can track the impact of your PR campaigns over time.
 For example, say you are launching a new product in the marketplace.
 When you go live with your press release and start obtaining media coverage, have your digital marketing team begin to look for the inbound traffic generated by your news coverage.
+You can then start to see the impact of the news coverage and begin measuring PR’s performance relative to other marketing activities.

-We’ve written a popular article on how to use Google Analytics to measure the impact of your PR, give it a read.
+We’ve written a popular article on how to use Google Analytics to measure the impact of your PR — give it a read.

 Questions about PR & marketing for your tech startup?